dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T825: Group belonging fosters moral identity in children.
+### T825: Belonging and moral development come from family values.

 |Support|
 |---|